How to diagnose drained battery on your garage door opener system and how to replace it?

 Now we have a case in which the LED will flash every 2 seconds and the color will be red.
 This means that the system doesn’t get enough energy to be used.
 The most common cause is in the battery again.
 However, a blown fuse might be the cause as well.
 The last but not least, a faulty socket can be the cause as well.

 This type of flashing is very annoying and it always refers to the lack of power the system gets.
 This may happen due to decreased power voltage in the house or due to the old and damaged battery.
-Try and plug the system into another socket.
+If the opener uses a standard plug and the manual allows it, test a known-working outlet.
 If it works you have found the issue.
 If it doesn’t, you will need to replace the battery.

 Preventing damage to the battery